zineda/edadeniz/content/post/multitasking.md

 date: 2021-03-09T23:00:00.000+00:00
 linktitle: multi
 prev: "/tutorials/mathjax"
-title: multitasking
+title: Multitasking
 description: Jekyll has a rule that any directory not starting with `_` will be copied as-is to the `_site` output.
 weight: '10'
-image_width: w300
+image_width: w250
 tags: []
-categories: []
+categories:
+- agile
 menu:
   main:
     parent: tutorials